infsci2711/MultiDBs-KeywordSearchR-Server/README.md

 mysqld     5970    mysql   10u  IPv4 3452154      0t0  TCP *:3306 (LISTEN)

-Now you can do the following to set up the project.
+3. If you run successfully, you can run "lsof -i:7654", then you can see information of the process.

+Now you can see our main webpage on your local machine.
+Hit : localhost

+If you update, run "ssh stop-server.sh" to stop the server and rebuild the javacode first, then run "ssh start-servers.sh" to restart the server.